dansiegel/Mobile.BuildTools/docs/faq.md

 #### Should every value in my Secrets be "Secret"?

-The Secrets Class is a great way to prevent security vulnerbilities created from checking into source control things like Client Id's, Consumer Secrets, or Connection Strings.
+The Secrets Class is a great way to prevent security vulnerabilities created from checking into source control things like Client Id's, Consumer Secrets, or Connection Strings.
 But it really doesn't have to stop there.
 In fact the Secrets class is a great way of setting the configuration environment for your application at build.
 Should your build point to the Dev, Stage, or Production API?
 This is also a great way of being very intentional about it.

 #### Does the Secrets class have to be in the Helpers namespace or named Secrets?